 Robo-advisors are similar to financial planners, in the way that they create a specialized plan for your current situation.
 While a financial planner will cost a ton of money, a robo-advisor can get you something similar for a lot less.

 Great companies for this are Swanest and ETFmatic if you’re located in Europe or M1Finance and Acorns if you’re located in the US.

 When Do You Need A Financial Advisor?

 What you need to look for is a financial advisor that charges an hourly or monthly fee, without taking a percentage of your capital.
-Also look for advisors that don’t earn a commission on the product they recommend you, that’s called fiduciary duty.
+Also, look for advisors that don’t earn a commission on the product they recommend you, that’s called a fiduciary duty.

 Wrapping up, a financial advisor is someone who can function as a coach – pointing you in the right direction.

-When you don’t want a financial advisor you can manage your finances yourself by setting financial goals, making a money overview with your net worth and cash flow, and make a financial plan.
+When you don’t want a financial advisor you can manage your finances yourself by setting financial goals, making a money overview with your net worth and cash flow, and making a financial plan.

 When you do want a financial advisor, look for someone charging an hourly or monthly fee.

 Definitely, not everyone needs a financial planner, but for some people, a push in the right direction can be invaluable.

 Do you manage your finances yourself?
 Would you ever make a financial plan with an advisor?